History

 .

-John R. Steward was the first to have planted the first restoration congregation in the Canadian colonies, in 1810, at "the Crossroads," Queens' County, Stratford, Prince Edward Island.
+John R. Steward was the first to have planted the first restoration congregation in the Canadian colonies in 1810 at "the Crossroads," Queens' County, Stratford, Prince Edward Island.
 As early as 1810, he was holding worship services in his home.
-At that time, all the adherents were of Scots ancestry and their faith was influenced by Baptist theology.
+At that time, all the adherents were of Scots ancestry, and their faith was influenced by Baptist theology.
 By 1813, the young congregation decided to establish their first meeting house - a crude log cabin was only thirty feet long by twenty feet wide.
-Steward was baptized by Alexander Crawford, who had come to Nova Scotia from the Scottish Island of Arran in 1810, and to PEI in 1811.
-Crawford had been a student of the Haldane school in Edinburgh and had witnessed the baptism of the Haldanes.
-Also, several of the families that included the Stewards at Crossroads may have responded to Haldane preaching revivals in Perthshire, Scotland before migrating.
+Steward was baptized by Alexander Crawford, who had come to Nova Scotia from the Scottish Island of Arran in 1810 and to PEI in 1811.
+Crawford was a student at the Haldane school in Edinburgh and witnessed the baptism of the Haldanes.
+Also, several families, including the stewards at Crossroads, may have responded to Haldane preaching revivals in Perthshire, Scotland, before migrating.
 Alexander Crawford, who was then also working in Yarmouth, Nova Scotia.
 Crawford would remain with the Cross Roads congregation for almost two years before moving to Tryon.
 The Evangelical Christian Church is the OLDEST - Christian Disciples Church in Canada - Stratford, PEI

 The earliest influences that subsequently affected the Christian Disciples movement in Canada were three reforming Baptism movements with a Presbyterian backdrop in Scotland - The "Scotch Baptists," the "Scottish Baptists," and the Haldane movement.
 "Scotch Baptists" was a description given to this small group of believers who added baptism to the tenets of the "Old Scots Independents" in Canada.
-The faith of several migrants to Canada was shaped by these developments.
+These developments shaped the faith of several migrants to Canada.
 Subsequently, in America, there were also three Baptist groups along with both Methodist and Presbyterian connections that exerted an influence in the colonies of British North America: the Christian Connection, the Free Will Baptists, the early Baptist phase of the Disciples of Christ, and the "Christians" of North Carolina and Kentucky.
 The journals and missionaries of these groups influenced the Canadian settlers to have played a role in Canada's Confederation.

-The restructuring of congregations during the 1960s and early 1970s culminated in the publication of the constitutional document, Design (1978).
-Since then, the church has been governed by the decisions of the delegates at biennial General Assemblies, and resolutions are implemented by each congregation and other church units.
-Within the North American ECC, the Region of Canada, which had 30 churches and some 3500 members in the mid-1990s (down from 38 churches in the 1980s), is unique in that it functions as a national church and has full denominational status at national and international levels.
+The restructuring of congregations during the 1960s and early 1970s culminated in the publication of the constitutional document Design (1978).
+Since then, the church has been governed by the delegates' decisions at biennial General Assemblies, and each congregation and other church units implement resolutions.
+Within the North American ECC, the Region of Canada, which had 30 churches and some 3500 members in the mid-1990s (down from 38 churches in the 1980s), is unique because it functions as a national church and has full denominational status at national and international levels.

 Today, the Evangelical Christian Church (Christian Disciples) offers the Holy Communion to all Christians and baptism by immersion for new Christians.
 The prior baptism of persons transferring from other denominations is recognized and accepted, a practice known as "open membership."
-The ordination of women and men to the ministry normally follows graduation from a theological study in an accredited seminary, with credentials granted by the national church on behalf of the whole church.
-Congregations are involved in cultural and charitable activities in their communities and world development and local and international mission projects.
-The Christian Disciples of the Evangelical Christian Church have a long heritage of openness to other Judeo-Christian traditions having come into existence as a 19th-century protest movement against denominational exclusiveness.
+The ordination of women and men to the ministry typically follows graduation from a theological study in an accredited seminary, with credentials granted by the national church on behalf of the whole church.
+Congregations are involved in cultural and charitable activities in their communities, world development, and local and international mission projects.
+The Christian Disciples of the Evangelical Christian Church have a long heritage of openness to other Judeo-Christian traditions, having come into existence as a 19th-century protest movement against denominational exclusiveness.
 At the local level and beyond, the Christian Disciples are frequently involved in cooperative and evangelical work globally.

-Each year, clergy and churches gather at their General Assembly for training, discussing religious and political matters that concern Canada, and connecting with other pastors in the group.
+Each year, clergy and churches gather at their General Assembly for training, discuss religious and political matters concerning Canada, and connect with other pastors in the group.
 Regional groups are for relationships and the sharing of information and ideas.
-See Disciples History in Canada concerning our founder, Alexander Campbell
+See Disciples History in Canada concerning our founder, Alexander Campbell.

 © 2013 - 2024 Evangelical Christian Church in Canada - All Rights Reserved.